What is the Change Homes for Climate – Solar Program?

 Work with a qualified solar provider to take advantage of existing residential rebates.

-1 Hire a qualified solar provider listed on the Solar Providers Directory of either the Solar Energy Society of Alberta or the Canadian Solar Industries Association.
+2 Hire a qualified solar provider listed on the Solar Providers Directory of either the Solar Energy Society of Alberta or the Canadian Renewable Energy Association.
 If you need help choosing the right one for you, view these further resources:

 - the economics of solar for your home

-- the technical aspects of how your system would work
+- the technical aspects of how your system will work

 - the most up-to-date information about available rebates and eligibility

-3 Your installer will take care of all approvals, permits and claiming your rebates.
+4 Your installer will take care of all approvals, permits and claiming your rebates.
+Most often they will submit your application on your behalf to the program portal.